VRConservation/geosp/chapters/05_python.md

 m.addLayer(bbox, {}, 'Cape Cod')
 m
 ```
 You may need to zoom into Cape Cod to see the box.
-This method is lengthy but gets you any polygon on the globe with as many points as you like.
+This method is lengthy but allows you to create any polygon on the globe with as many points as you like.

 ## Leafmap
 A related Python package worth exploring is [Leafmap](https://leafmap.org/), also developed by Qiusheng Wu.
 Like Geemap, the site has extensive documentation and tutorials.
 I highly recommend attending one of the workshops, which will guide you through installation, examples, and many use cases.